Angela Bassett: 1980s

-In 1985, Bassett made her first television appearance, as a prostitute in the made-for-TV movie Doubletake.
+In 1985, Bassett made her first television appearance, as a prostitute in the television film Doubletake.
 She made her film debut as a news reporter in F/X (1986), for which she was required to join the Screen Actors Guild (SAG).
-Bassett moved to Los Angeles in 1988 for more acting jobs, with early guest spots on A Man Called Hawk and 227 (both 1989).
+Bassett moved to Los Angeles in 1988 for more acting jobs.
+She had early guest spots on A Man Called Hawk and 227 (both 1989).

 1990s

 Bassett earned industry attention and public recognition for her early performances in the films Boyz n the Hood (1991) and Malcolm X (1992).
-For her portrayal of Betty Shabazz in the latter, she earned an Image Award, while the movie itself had a mixed critical reception.
+For her portrayal of Betty Shabazz in the latter, she earned an NAACP Image Award.
+The film received a mixed critical reception.
 One negative review, for example, judged that Malcolm X failed to "capture" the rage of Malcolm X's autobiography.
-During production, director Spike Lee showed Bassett a tape of the exact moment when Malcolm X was shot during his assassination, since they would be filming the scene.
+During production, director Spike Lee showed Bassett a tape of the exact moment when Malcolm X was shot, since they would be filming the scene.
 Bassett called the recording "haunting," but noted that afterward she was "able to grab hold of the pain and re-create the scene."
 Bassett felt it was important for her to get the assassination scene correct, and wondered how Betty "found the strength to keep going, to raise her family, to educate, to sustain them."
 Bassett worried that after her role as Betty Shabazz in Malcolm X, she would not find another role "as satisfying."
-At the time of the film's release, she expressed her belief that her career would never receive such high-profile roles again.
+At the time of the film's release, she expressed her worry that she would not have such a role again.
 "I think I have been incredibly blessed and it is probably just all downhill from here."